 Parents or grandparents with children who have been issued yellow bag tags must plan to be a "walker" several times during the junior golf lesson program.
 Parents or grandparents with children who have green bag tags must plan to be a "walker" at least once during the program.
 It is not okay to drop children off and not plan to participate yourself when your children want to play the course.
 Junior golf programs require many volunteers to guarantee safety for all involved.
 We intend to keep our junior student ratio at 6:1 or less and we would appreciate as many volunteers as possible to help with all age groups.

 The professional staff of the Sidney Country Club will always have time for junior golfers.
 We know that juniors are the future of this wonderful sport, and we will always encourage juniors to participate whenever possible.
 We realize that many members have joined our club with their children in mind, and we hope to make their time with their juniors at the club as rewarding as possible.
 With this in mind, there are times that parents and juniors should avoid being together.
-These times include Monday evenings (Monday 2 Person Best Ball), Tuesday mornings (Ladies Fun Play), Tuesday afternoons (Senior's league) Tuesday evenings (Ladies Play), Thursday evenings (Men's League), and Friday evenings (Couple's Golf).
+These times include Tuesday afternoons (Senior's League), Tuesday evenings (Ladies League), Wednesday mornings (Ladies Fun Play), Thursday evenings (Men's League), and Friday evenings (Couple's Golf).
 Weekend mornings can also be very intimidating for juniors of lesser abilities.
 The busiest time of the week at the club is Saturday and Sunday mornings until noon.
 After noon the golf course opens up and is very junior friendly.
 As we instruct all members that have problems with speed of play, parents with beginning juniors should try and play when the course is less active and busy.
 To find out of all the best times please contact the pro shop.

 In order to operate any of the club's motorized fleet golf cart, any individual must be (18) years old and have a driver's license and to operate a private golf cart, any individual must have a driver's license with the approval of the golf cart owner at the country club that are driven on Sidney Country Club property.
 Only juniors with the expressed purpose of playing golf are allowed on the golf course, practice tee or putting green.
 Children and juniors not playing golf are discouraged from being on or near the practice areas and course for safety concerns.